Awami League: After independence (1971—1975)

-Struggle for democracy and Hasina era (1981–present)
+Struggle for democracy (1981–2009)

 After 1975, the party remained split into several rival factions and fared poorly in the 1979 parliamentary elections held under a military government.
 In 1981 Sheikh Hasina returned as Ziaur Rahman allowed her to return after the largest party faction, the Awami League elected her its president, and she proceeded to take over the party leadership and unite the factions.
 As she was under age at the time she could not take part in the 1981 presidential elections that followed the assassination of President Ziaur Rahman.
-Throughout the following nine years of military rule by General Hossain Mohammad Ershad the Awami League participated in some polls but boycotted most as Ershad did not believe in democracy.
-On 7 May 1986, Awami League participated in the general election of Bangladesh staged by military ruler Lt Gen Hussain Muhammad Ershad even though the other major political party and the winner of previous elections Bangladesh Nationalist Party boycotted.
+Throughout the following nine years of military rule by Lieutenant General Hussain Muhammad Ershad the Awami League participated in some polls but boycotted most as Ershad did not believe in democracy.
+On 7 May 1986, Awami League participated in the general election of Bangladesh staged by military ruler Lt.
+Gen. H. M. Ershad even though the other major political party and the winner of previous elections Bangladesh Nationalist Party boycotted.
 British observers including a journalists termed the elections a "tragedy for democracy" and a "cynically frustrated exercise".

 The Awami League emerged as the largest opposition party in parliament in the elections in 1991, in which Khaleda Zia became the first female prime minister.

 AL's second term in office had mixed achievements.
 Apart from sustaining economic stability during the Asian economic crisis, the government successfully settled Bangladesh's long standing dispute with India over sharing the water of the river Ganges (also known as Padma) in late 1996, and signed a peace treaty with tribal rebels in 1997.
 In 1998, Bangladesh faced one of the worst floods ever, and the government handled the crisis satisfactorily.
 It also had significant achievements in containing inflation, and peacefully neutralising a long-running leftist insurgency in south-western districts dating back to the first AL government's time.
 However, rampant corruption allegations against party office bearers and ministers as well as a deteriorating law and order situation troubled the government.
 Its pro poor policies achieved wide microeconomic development but that left the country's wealthy business class dissatisfied.
 The AL's last months in office were marred by sporadic bombing by alleged Islamist militants.
 Hasina herself escaped several attempts on her life, in one of which two anti-tank mines were planted under her helipad in Gopalganj district.
 In July 2001, the second AL government stepped down, becoming the first elected government in Bangladesh to serve a full term in office.